TGAC/earlham-galaxytools/docker/GSTF-docker/readme.md

 ## Adding custom data

-Docker configuration comes with test data, but if a user wants to start docker with custom data then modify the `library_data.yml` file as shown in example within.
+Docker configuration comes with test data, but if you want to pre-load custom data, then modify the `library_data.yml` file as shown in the example within.
 These data will be available as data libraries in Galaxy.

 ## Reference